 In the past several years, many Western governments have started to include LGBTQ safety information as part of their general travel advice, which makes this pre-trip research that much easier.
 No matter where you’re from, it can be useful to check both the UK’s Foreign & Commonwealth Office LGBT travel advisories, the US State Department’s LGBTI travel information, and Equaldex’s crowd-sourced LGBT rights database before traveling.

-Asking friends who’ve previously traveled to your destination for LGBT safety tips before visiting is also helpful, while both Internet forums and news outlets can provide useful information on the current state of LGBT issues.
-Many guidebooks include information about existing local LGBTQ organizations or clinics.
+Asking friends who’ve previously traveled to your destination for LGBT safety tips before visiting is also helpful.
+Both online forums and news outlets can provide useful information on the current state of LGBT issues and many guidebooks include information about existing local LGBTQ organizations or clinics.

 Trusting your instincts when backpacking is an important skill.
 I remember my first visit to Amman, Jordan, where I wanted to explore the city’s gay culture, but I was too afraid to meet anyone from the gay apps — even if it was just for a coffee.
 We’ve all been there — starting conversations with a local guy on an app and then flaking out before meeting in person.
 A habit of our generation, really, but that’s OK.
 You do you.

 Bonus: Check out Ellen Page and Ian Daniel’s Gaycation travel TV series (from Viceland), with episodes on Jamaica, a country notorious for its homophobia; Brazil; and Japan (as well as the US).